neogeny/late/README.md

 ```

-**late** provides a way to solve the above ugliness with some decorator magic.
+**Late** provides a way to solve the above ugliness with some decorator magic.
 This is how the new code would look with some magic:

 ```python
 from late import latebinding, __